TobyJ-B/newsticker/README.md

 # Financial News Broadcaster
-A simple C++ application that fetches financial news and broadcasts it to connected clients in real-time.
+A C++ application that fetches financial news and broadcasts it to connected clients in real-time.
-Files

 ## Dependencies
 build-essential